Skip to content

 Another black day for independent journalism

 After the brutal attack on the staff of the French satirical weekly Charlie Hebdo in Paris yesterday, journalists, cartoonists, politicians and the general public rallied worldwide to defend the freedom of speech.
-Many a front page of today's newspapers showed the cartoons for which chief editor Charb (Stéphane Charbonnier) and 11 others were brutally murdered by Said and Cherif Kouachi,...
+Many a front page of today’s newspapers showed the cartoons for which chief editor Charb (Stéphane Charbonnier) and 11 other were brutally murdered by Said and Cherif Kouachi,…

 The best CDs of 2014

 What would the end of a year be without favourites lists?
 Therefore, herewith my choice of the three best CDs/DVDs of 2014.
 Unsuk Chin: 3 Concertos Korean-German composer Unsuk Chin is considered one of the most important composers of our time.
-She has been awarded many times, including the prestigious Grawemeyer Award (2004) and the no less important South Korean Ho-Am...
+She was awarded many times, including the prestigious Grawemeyer Award (2004) and the no less important South Korean Ho-Am...

 La bohème 2: verismo of the highest order